 Great Smoky Mountains National Park is famous for its changing leaf colors during fall.
 Here are some of our favorite places in the area to view the stunning color displays.

-The color season lasts about 6-7 weeks, from mid-September through October and into early November, with leaves turning first at the mountain tops and working their way down slope over the weeks.
+The color season lasts about 6-7 weeks, from mid-September through October and into early November, with leaves turning first at the mountain tops and working their way down slope over the weeks – see our guide to Fall Colors in Great Smoky Mountains National Park.
 You can experience fall colors in different ways and at different times in the season along the park’s numerous hikes, viewpoints, and scenic drives.

 Best Places to View Fall Colors

-Check our reference guide to the Top Places to View Fall Colors.
-We listed Newfound Gap Overlook, Carlos Campbell Overlook, Clingmans Dome and Inspiration Point – three driving destinations and one hike.
+We like Newfound Gap Overlook, Carlos Campbell Overlook, Clingmans Dome and Inspiration Point – three driving destinations and one hike.
 They all fall along Newfound Gap Road, also known as Highway 441, which connects Tennessee with North Carolina through the park

 - Newfound Gap Overlook is 15.5 miles along this road from Gatlinburg, and provides dramatic views of both states.This is one of the most popular scenic overlooks in the park.